bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)?:
+        So you could use and control setState, use life cycle hooks
 - [ ] Name three lifecycle methods and their purposes.
+        1. Render, this is the only required life cycle method.
+It renders your component to the UI>
+        2. componentDidMount, is called when component is mounted, allows the use of setState, this is where you would also want to intiate API calls.
+        3. componentDidUpdate, is used when updating the DOM when there are prop or state changes.
 - [ ] What is the purpose of a custom hook?
+        So that you can re use stateful logic.
 - [ ] Why is it important to test our apps?
+        So that when your application is launched there is as little a possiblilty of problems/bugs as possible.

 ## Project Set Up